How to remove a virus or any other malware from your Mac: Header image

 Can a MacBook be infected with viruses or other malware?

-How dangerous are viruses for your Mac?
+How dangerous is malware for your Mac?

 Do you need antivirus software to delete malware from your Mac?